tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/连接集群_intl.md

 #### Single kubectl Operation Request with Certificate Information

 >?
-This method is suitable for a single kubectl operation on a cluster, without saving the certificate information of the container cluster to the server.
+This method is well suited for a single kubectl operation on a cluster, without saving the certificate information of the container cluster to the server.

 **Request method**